r4b3rt/proposal/design/74299-runtime-freegc.md

 ## runtime API

-This section lists the runtime APIs that are either automatically inserted by the compiler or can be called from a targeted set of locations in the standard library.
+This section lists the runtime APIs that are automatically inserted by the compiler.

 Note: the term "logically dead" here is distinct from the compiler's liveness analysis, and the runtime free and re-use implementations must be (and